thijsrijkers/Seeder/README.md

 Seeds generator that uses specific biome and coordinates

 ## Building
-To build Death Smash Bros you need:
+To build Seeder you need:
 - A recent version of Intellij
 - Gradle (If needed)
 <h2> Output example</h2>
 <pre>
   <code>
-  "
   133915647   forest
   869695945   forest
   477851114   forest